Enselic/bat/README_PROTOTYPE.md

 * Significantly faster startup speed for small syntaxes, but also improvments for large syntaxes that embemds other syntaxes

 What does not work:
+* lookup by first line
+* lookup by file extension
 * Size of bat binary significantly larger
 * Loading syntaxes from a user-cache
 * Public API compatiblity